-WEB-HOSTED APPLICATION MAP PROJECTS, January 2015 Project 2013 Wildfire Season Overview: Southwestern U.S.

-Description It is important to review the major fires in a region to help the public and fire professionals understand the situation more completely.
+WEB-HOSTED APPLICATION MAP PROJECTS - Updated June 2018 http://maps.tnc.org/landfire/ The LANDFIRE Web-Hosted Applications Map (WHAM!) is an online, interactive map that calls up many of the applications, their locations, and the partners we work with.
+This table comprises the list of applications on the WHAM! by geographical location.
+Need more?
+Write to landfire@tnc.org.
+Project Description 2013 Wildfire Season Overview: Southwestern U.S. It is important to review the major fires in a region to help the public and fire professionals understand the situation more completely.
 A great deal of information about what happened is available, but rarely does everyone see post-fire information on burn severity or comparisons between fires.
 This report is an attempt to fill the need for a concise, timely publication that summarizes the season's fire details in the Southwest, and compares the major fires and demonstrates regional trends from this past fire season.
 LANDFIRE EVT and VCC were key components of the analysis.
-Alaska: Seward Peninsula-Nulato Hills-Kotzebue Lowlands Rapid Ecoregional Assessment

-The Bureau of Land Management in conjunction with NatureServe is conducting a Rapid Ecoregional Assessment for the Seward Peninsula, Nulato Hills, and Kotzebue Sound Lowlands Ecoregions in Alaska.
+Alaska: Microbial Responses to Fire in Boreal Forests Holden et al. observed, due to fire severity, the responses of soil microbial biomass, the carbon dioxide release of those microbes, and how fungus environments are affected from these fires.
+LANDFIRE EVT data helped inform their work.
+Alaska: Seward Peninsula-Nulato Hills-Kotzebue Lowlands Rapid Ecoregional Assessment The Bureau of Land Management in conjunction with NatureServe is conducting a Rapid Ecoregional Assessment for the Seward Peninsula, Nulato Hills, and Kotzebue Sound Lowlands Ecoregions in Alaska.
 The goals are to understand the ecoregions' existing conditions and to determine how the regions might respond to ongoing environmental changes and land use demands.
 LANDFIRE products, including vegetation type and vegetation dynamics models, are being used along with other data sets to answer these questions.
+Arizona: Assessment of Climate Change in the Southwest United States Fleishman et al. discuss how the measurable effects of climate change such as increasing temperatures and aridity as well as earlier snowmelt and peak streamflow will affect geographic species distribution, land cover and types, phenological cycles of the ecosystem, and changes in disturbances regimes.
+Authors used LANDFIRE Existing Vegetation Type data to mask out non-forested or non-woodland ecosystems for assessment of wildfires.
 Arizona: Carbon Credit Possibilities and Economic Implications of Fuel Reduction Treatments

 Authors assessed carbon stocks in treated and untreated Ponderosa Pine forests of the Apache and Sitgreaves National Forests, N. AZ over 100 years under assumed treatment scenarios, wildfire frequency, and annual percentage of area burned.
 The heavier thinning treatment resulted in lower carbon emissions from wildfires than with the lighter thinning treatment, and both treatment scenarios resulted in lower total carbon stocks than the no treatment scenario.
 LANDFIRE 2008 Vegetation Departure data were used to prioritize treatment areas.
+Arizona: Comparing Single Scale Modeling with Multi-scale Modeling When Examining Habitat Selection for the Mexican Spotted Owl